aburke1605/battery-portal/README.md

 `login_handler`, which parses json log-in requests after a device connects to the AP, before either generating a new authentication token in memory or checking if a returning users token already exists;
 `client_handler`, which registers new WS clients should they attempt a connection with an authentication token matching one of those in memory, before listening for incoming WS messages from existing clients;
 and other simpler handlers to trigger various functions on the ESP32 by sending a HTTP request to the appropriate endpoint.

+At this point, the set-up of the local HTTP server has been completed.
+What remains is to register [FreeRTOS](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/system/freertos.html) tasks, or functions, which run continuously on the ESP32.
+The first of these is `dns_server_task`, which simply responds to all DNS requests made on the HTTP server with the IP address of the ESP32.
+Next is `message_queue_task`, which is again relatively simple.
+At various points throughout the code, WS messages to be sent from the ESP32 to the web server are added to a queue by calling the `send_message` function.
+The job of `message_queue_task` is therefore to dequeue and either send or drop the message, depending on whether or not the ESP32 is connected to the internet (STA).

 ## Webserver backend